 Contrary to impressions, the ‘metaphysical swimming pool’ does actually exist – it’s a plush white sandstone pool set in a serene hedgerow-lined garden.

-Reception is open 8am to 8pm (6pm in winter), but arrangements can be made for later arrivals.
+Reception is open from 8am to 7pm (4pm in winter), but arrangements can be made for later arrivals.
 The hotel is non-smoking throughout.
-A two-night minimum stay is required during Pitti fashion fairs.

 With every hand-picked sculpture and artwork perfectly placed to ensure there’s something to look at in every direction, Riva Loft’s main lounge is made for sinking into a sofa and supping a bottle of wine and snacks from the self-service honesty bar.